-When choosing a design for your staircase, you’ll run into styles such as open and closed riser stairs.
-Closed riser stairs are a common and traditional choice, while open risers are becoming popular in modern homes.
+When choosing a modern design for your staircase, you’ll run into a wide variety styles such as open riser staircases.
+Closed riser stairs are a common and traditional choice, while open risers are becoming popular in contemporary homes.

 Sticking to Closed Risers for Your Staircase Design

 Closed risers are the standard type of stairs, mainly a staple in older and more traditional homes.
 A riser between every tread closes a gap in each step.
 This prevents you from seeing what’s underneath or between the steps.

 These staircases lend themselves well to installing many types of attractive balustrade systems as they provide a solid fixing point.